Suraj-Chavan1/Project-Atlas/README.md

    - AzureOpenAI Security Clause: https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy?utm_source=chatgpt.com&tabs=azure-portal

-3. **Why Use RAGs (Retrieval Augmented Generation)?**
+3. **Why Use RAG (Retrieval Augmented Generation)?**
    - **RAG systems** help us quickly find and use only the most relevant information from a large database.
-   - By using vector search with **Cosmos DB** and limiting the amount of data given to the language model, RAG systems create more accurate and useful outputs.
+   - By using vector search with **Cosmos DB** and limiting the amount of data given to the language model, RAG systems create more accurate and insightful outputs.

 4. **Why Internal Context and AI Agent for External Context?**
    - Requirement gathering needs data from within the company (Business Team, DevOps Team, etc.) as well as from external markets, social trends, newer regulations, study groups, clients, and service providers.